-In another set of analyses, the risk of

-illness and injury among workers classified in one job category was compared with workers in the remaining seven job categories.
-Technical, Service, and Crafts and Manual Labor workers were at least twice as likely to report an illness or injury compared to all other groups.
-Technical workers were also at over 2 times the risk of digestive disorders, while the risk of genitourinary disorders was increased 4 times among Security workers and 3 times among Crafts and Manual Laborers.
-Psychological disorders were 7 times more likely among Security workers and 8 times more likely among Nuclear employees.
-The Service group had 4 times greater risk of infections/parasites than other job categories.
+In another set of analyses, the risk of illness and injury among workers classified in one job category was compared with workers in the remaining seven job categories.
+As in 1998 and 1999, Technical, Service, and Craft and Manual Labor workers were twice as likely to report an illness or injury compared to all other groups.
+Crafts and Manual Laborers were 4 times as likely to report an infection, while the risk of nervous system disorders was increased 4 times among Security workers.
+Workers in the Administration, Service, and Nuclear groups were at least twice as likely to report conditions of the genitourinary system compared to workers in other job categories.
+Muscles and skeleton disorders were 2 times more likely among Technical workers.